thojkooi/terraform-digitalocean-firewall-rules/README.md

 - SSH outbound (destination port 22)
 - SSH inbound (port 22)

-Each rule allows by default the following IP adresses: `["0.0.0.0/0", "::/0"]`.
+Each rule allows by default the following IP addresses: `["0.0.0.0/0", "::/0"]`.
 It is possible to lock this down further by overwriting the various variables available for each rule set.